 The NSW Government has approved construction and operation of up to 119 wind turbines and the project is being constructed in stages.
+The turbine model installed for Stage 1 of the project is the Goldwind 121 2.5MW which has an approximate 89.5m hub height and 150m tip height.
 For more details around the turbines installed on site during Stage 1, see here.

 Stage 2 of the project will consist of up to 48 turbines, producing up to 202 MW of clean renewable electricity.
-It is anticipated that construction of Stage 2 will commence in late 2018.
+It is anticipated that construction of Stage 2 will commence construction in late 2018.

-White Rock Wind Farm Pty Ltd (WRWFPL) (ACN 153 592 173) is the proponent and is jointly owned by CECWPC and Goldwind.
+White Rock Wind Farm Pty Ltd (WRWFPL) (ACN 153 592 173) is the proponent and is jointly owned by China Energy Conservation and Environmental Protection Group Wind-Power Corporation (CECWPC) and Goldwind.

 Initial development of the project was undertaken by Epuron.
 In 2014, Goldwind acquired WRWFPL from Epuron.
-In 2016, China Energy Conservation and Environmental Protection Group Wind-Power Corporation (CECWPC) acquired 75% interest in WRWFPL with Goldwind retaining a 25% interest.
+In 2016, CECWPC acquired 75% interest in WRWFPL with Goldwind retaining a 25% interest.